 Happy birthday, John Hume!
 The driving force behind the Northern Ireland peace process celebrates his birthday on January 18.

 Editors note: On this day, January 18, in 1937, John Hume, the Irish Nobel Peace Prize winner, was born into an Irish Catholic family in Derry.
-He would go onto to be not only the leader of the Northern Ireland SDLP party but also one of the heroes of the peace process.
+He would go on to be not only the leader of the Northern Ireland SDLP party but also one of the heroes of the peace process.

 In this article from 2015, IrishCentral founder Niall O'Dowd remembers Hume's incredible legacy and his work for Northern Ireland.